OCRTOC/OCRTOC_software_package/README.md

 # Open Cloud Robot Table Organization Challenge (OCRTOC)

 ## Overview
 This is the OCRTOC software package.
-The homepage address is: [www.ocrtoc.org](http://www.ocrtoc.org).
+The homepage for OCRTOC is: [www.ocrtoc.org](http://www.ocrtoc.org).
 A brief video introduction about OCRTOC is available on [Youtube](https://www.youtube.com/watch?v=9dlWUbPF2Cc&t=1s) and [BiliBili](https://www.bilibili.com/video/BV1MV411W7aa/).

 To take part in OCRTOC, you need to develop your own solution using this software package.
 After uploading your solution to the competition platform, the performance of your solution will be evaluated.